Sleep Apnea Risk Test

 The next step: collect your own sleep data

 If you scored in the intermediate or high-risk range, the most useful thing before booking a sleep study is to collect a few nights of real data from your own bed.
-Snollo records nighttime sound events and sleep stages entirely on-device — no servers, no accounts, no cloud.
+Snollo classifies nighttime sound events on your iPhone and stores results in your own iCloud, under your Apple ID — no separate Snollo account.

 Frequently asked questions